 in the technology or drop in price.
 So you totally miss the bus!!!
 Do SOMETHING!
 And do it NOW!!!

-older gear to a friend or neighbor who wants to get started but can't afford the latest and the
+or a neighbor, who wants to get started but can't afford the latest and the greatest.

 On my gargage roof I have mounted FIVE Uni-Solar PVL-128 panels.
 This is only